 The aim of our blog, social media and website is to inform and educate our audience.

 Your voice doesn’t have to be clever or complicated.

 If you look through our past blog posts, you will see that we communicate through short, sharp sentences.
 We do this because it comes across as less intimidating and it is direct.

 You as the reader get all the information they want and quickly in digestible chunks.

 If we use jargon, it is only to explain the said jargon culprit.

 There is a thin line between educating and overwhelm.
 You don’t want to make your customer feel buried by information.
 You want them to come to you if they don’t understand something or to expand their knowledge on it.

-Next time you post, tweet or share something, think about your tone of voice.
+Next time you post, tweet or share something, think about your tone of voice in communication.
 What do you want to convey about your company?